-Chuck Knepfle, Assistant Provost and Director of Student Financial Assistance at Miami University of Ohio says that because the aid process varies by state and by school the best source for any student is a college’s financial-aid office.
+Chuck Knepfle, Assistant Provost and Director of Student Financial Assistance at Miami University of Ohio says that because the aid process varies by state and by the school the best source for any student is a college’s financial aid office.

 “You don’t have to be a student at that college to get information,” Val Meyers, Associate Director of Financial Aid at Michigan State University says.
 “Financial aid staff members are always happy to help.”

 Some colleges’ academic departments offer merit scholarships according to Meyers.
 So even if you don’t qualify for a scholarship as an incoming freshman you may still be able to apply for and receive a scholarship as a college sophomore junior or senior.